CT4VI/pyfrog/ReadMe.md

 # PyFrog for Mac - I just like frogs.
 I'm a frog guy.
 PyFrog is a python library designed to make the process of exposing local servers to the internet through a local tunnel extremely easy.
 Like a magic key that opens doors between realms.

+In layperson's terms, this lets you simulate a web server via Flask and Localtunnel, meaning your code gets a publically available custom URL accessible from anywhere in the world.
+If multiple devices try to host the same URL, then they will be added to a list of "peers".
+If the host goes down due for any reason, one of the peers will take over and begin executing its code throught the URL instead.
+Each peer under the URL is also able to communicate with each other directly through the IP address of each device on the network.
+As a result, this lets you create networks of programs communicating across the planet that are fully compatible with most other cloud software due to the public URL.

 ## Requirements
 - Python 3.7+
 - Internet access